Nilusink/Fridrich/README.md

     }
 }
 ```
-**tempData.json** is used to transrer temperature data between the main program and the CPUHeatHandler:
+**tempData.json** is used to transfer temperature data between the main program and the CPUHeatHandler:
 ```Python
 {"temp": 29.0, "cptemp": 38.628, "hum": 39.0}
 ```
 In **users.enc** is a fridrichcryption_tools.low encrypted dictionary with all users and passwords (low encryption because of speed)<br><br>
-The **Version** file stores information about the current version: *Version:0.3.7,MaxLen:20* (Managed by the GUI developer).<br><br>
+The **Version** file stores information about the current version: *Version:0.3.7,MaxLen:20* (Managed by the GUI developer).
 **yes.json** is basically the same file as *now.json* but from yesterday.<br><br>
-All the files in the **moduels** folder are all just modules for the Server to run.<br><br><br>
+All the files in the **fridrich** folder are just modules for the Server to run.

 ## Fridrich Backend
-The Backend File is meant to be imported by another programm (**Fridrich Dashboard**).
-It is generally used to communicate with the server, get informations and send votes.
+The Backend File is meant to be imported by another program (**Fridrich Dashboard**).
+It is generally used to communicate with the server, get information and send votes.
-The File Layout is straight forward:
+The File Layout is straightforward:
 <pre>
 |
 |---♦ data
 |   |---♦ KeyFile.enc
 |
-|---♦ modules
+|---♦ fridrich
 |   |---♦ __init__.py
 |   |---♦ cryption_tools.py
-|   |---♦ err_classes.py
 |   |---♦ backend.py
+|   |---♦ types.py
 |   |---♦ useful.py
 |
 |---♦ YourProgramm.py
 </pre>
-Optionally there also is the file **FridrichBackendOffline.py** wich is for testing in case you can't connect to a Fridrich Server.
+Optionally there also is the file **FridrichBackendOffline.py** which is for testing if you can't connect to a Fridrich Server.
 <br><br>
 ## Fridrich Dashboard
-As you may have noticed, this program is not acutally included in this repository.
-The Programer of it has made his own repository, but the code is not open-source and he only publishes .exe files of his program (I really don't know why).
+As you may have noticed, this program is not actually included in this repository.
+The Programmer of it has made his own repository, but the code is not open-source and he only publishes .exe files of his program (I really don't know why).
 So sadly, you either have to use the .exe or create your own program.

 # **Attention!**
 This project uses Python-3.10 Syntax (Server and backend), so it won't run on anything else than Python-3.10 or Higher!